Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 Hot Water Cylinder Space

-If you're replacing a combi boiler, you'll need space for a hot water cylinder (approximately 600mm diameter x 1500mm tall for a 200L cylinder).
-Common locations in a 3-bed semi:
+If replacing a combi boiler, you'll need space for a 200L cylinder (approximately 600mm diameter x 1500mm tall).
+Common locations: existing airing cupboard, kitchen corner, under the stairs, or garage.

 Radiator Assessment